superlinked/VectorHub/docs/articles/semantic_search_news.md

 - article text (short descriptions)
 - publication (release) dates

-We'll be able to skew the results towards older or fresher news, and also search using specific search terms.
+We'll be able to skew the results towards older or more recent news as desired, and also search using specific search terms or a specific news article.

 ## Setup